nimitmk7/knowledge-treasure/Data Stores/Relational Database.md

 Database normalization is **the process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity**.

 ### [[Normal Forms]]

+### Downsides
+1. Your data is now ==spread across multiple relations==.
+You can join the data from different relations back together, but ==joining can be expensive for large tables==.
+2.
 ## [[Relational Database Schema Design]]